What Is a Tremor?

 Nonmedicinal Tremor Treatments

-Special tools: You’ll probably hear them called adaptive devices.
+- Occupational therapist: This person will set you up with special tools called adaptive or assistive devices.
 They can help you grab things from up high or off the floor, pull up a zipper, or hold a fork more easily.

 Tremors and Depression